Reading in KS2

 Children in KS2 will take part in five whole class reading sessions per week.
 Discrete reading sessions should last no more than 30 minutes, to ensure pupils remain engaged and to make a distinction between these sessions and English or literacy lessons.
 It is important that we don’t teach the reading domains discretely but rather include all skills of reading so children develop a love of reading and the book/extracts being studied.

-- On Tuesday, the teacher reads the text to the class, modelling fluency, intonation and comprehension, and pupils follow the text with their own copy.
+• On the first of these sessions, the teacher reads the text to the class, modelling fluency, intonation and comprehension, and pupils follow the text with their own copy.
 The children then have the opportunity to develop their reading skills through echo reading, choral reading or paired reading.

-- On Wednesday and Thursday, the teacher uses skilful questioning and discussion to help pupils get to grips with new vocabulary and develop their understanding of the text.
+• On the following two sessions, the teacher uses skilful questioning and discussion to help pupils get to grips with new vocabulary and develop their understanding of the text.

-- We understand that it is important for children to also have the opportunity to explore whole texts and not just extracts.
-So on Monday and Friday, the whole class sessions are based around the class novel.
+• We understand that it is important for children to also have the opportunity to explore whole texts and not just extracts.
+So one day each week, the whole class sessions are based around the class novel.
 Each class will be read to at least 4 x weekly for 15-20 minutes (usually at the end of the day but not exclusively).

 Reading Interventions: